Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 To establish English proficiency, international students may submit either ACT, SAT, TOEFL, or IELTS test scores.

-Apply during your office interview or online.
-Once you have applied and have sent your official transcripts your transfer counselor will contact you regarding your admission decision.
+Apply online or during your campus visit.
+Once you have applied and have sent your official transcripts, your transfer counselor will contact you regarding your admission decision.

-Once you are admitted to Benedictine University you will receive a phone call and email from your transfer admissions counselor.
-A transfer acceptance packet will also arrive to you via email with important information about BenU.
+Once you are admitted to Benedictine University, you will receive a phone call and email from your transfer admissions counselor as well as an official acceptance letter in the mail.

-If you qualify for a transfer scholarship (based on cumulative GPA) you will be notified by your transfer counselor once your transfer credit evaluation is completed.
-A copy of your award letter will be sent to you via the mail.
+If you qualify for a transfer scholarship (based on cumulative GPA), you will be notified by your transfer counselor once your transfer credit evaluation is complete.
+A copy of your award letter will be sent to you via mail.

-Upon acceptance your file will be sent to our Transfer Credit Evaluators (TCE) for an official transfer evaluation.
+Upon acceptance, your file will be sent to our Transfer Credit Evaluators (TCE) for an official transfer evaluation.
 Transfer evaluations can take one to three weeks to be completed based on your credits.
 The evaluators may ask you for additional information such as course syllabi to make determinations.
-Once your transfer evaluation is completed you will receive a copy via the mail.
+Once your transfer evaluation is complete, you will receive a copy via email.

-File the 2019-2020 Free Application for Federal Student Aid (FAFSA) beginning October 1 and make sure to include Benedictine’s school code 001767.
-Once you have completed your FAFSA, our Office of Financial Aid will review your eligibility and mail you a Financial Aid Award Letter.
-The award letter will list the financial aid programs and amounts you are eligible to receive.
+File the 2019-2020 Free Application for Federal Student Aid (FAFSA) and make sure to include Benedictine’s school code 001767.
+Once you have completed your FAFSA, our Office of Financial Aid will review your eligibility and mail you a Financial Aid Offer Letter.
+The offer will list the financial aid types and amounts you are eligible to receive.